flatcar/scripts/ci-automation/README.md

 ### OS image build

+3. Packages tag (`packages-tag.sh`): Creates git tag if needed with the SDK container version recorded in the versionfile and the OS version from the tag.
+   Creates `skip-build` flag file if no changes since last nightly tag are seen.
+   Pushes the new version tag to the scripts repo as free-standing tag, and for nightlies also to the branch.
-3. Packages build (`packages.sh`): using the SDK container version recorded in the versionfile, build OS image packages and generate a new container image (containing both SDK and packages).
+4. Packages build (`packages.sh`): Build OS image packages and generate a new container image (containing both SDK and packages).
-   This step updates the versionfile, recording the Flatcar OS image version just built.
-   It will generate and push a new version tag to the scripts repo.
-4. Packages are published and the generic OS image is built.
+5. Packages are published and the generic OS image is built.
    1. Binary packages are published (`push_pkgs.sh`) to the build cache, making them available to developers who base their work on the main branch.
    2. Image build (`image.sh`): Using the container from 3., build an OS image and torcx store, and generate a new container image with everything in it.
-5. VMs build (`vms.sh`).
+6. VMs build (`vms.sh`).
 Using the packages+torcx+image container from 4., build vendor images.
 Results are vendor-specific OS images.

 ```
        .---------.                     .------------.             .--------.